 My husband, Dave, loves to play golf, so I try to make sure our schedule gives him opportunities to play.
 But there was a time when it angered me for him to play golf.
 I was miserable because I hadn't learned to adjust to his needs or desires.
 I wanted him to make all the adjustments.

 I never acknowledged the many ways in which Dave adjusted to my needs.
 I never saw what he did do—only what he didn't—and it was ruining our relationship.
-I'm glad that I've learned to adapt and adjust.
+However, I learned to adapt and adjust, and I'm glad I did.
 It was a little hard on me for a while, but it saved our marriage.

 Once you've been reduced to love, you'll have no trouble establishing and maintaining good, healthy relationships with others.
 Your primary goal in life will be to put the wishes of others before your own.
 You'll learn that true love is all about sacrifice and selfishness will be a thing of the past.